parport0/parport0.github.io/hiby-r2-teardown.md

 <img src="hiby-r2-battery-removed.jpg" class="illustration">

+The battery is soldered on to the PCB.

+If you wish to also remove the PCB from the case, unplug all the flex cables and pry the PCB out; there is nothing else holding it in place.

+When you remove the PCB, all the device's buttons are going to fall out, except for, possibly, the power button.
+It is somewhat taped on to the case, but the tape is very weak.

 I measured the voltage between the battery contacts and it was showing me 2.3V.
 That is in the "over-discharged" range.

 Later on I soldered some leads to the battery contacts on the PCB.
 Applying 3.8V allowed the player to turn on.
 This means that: the player can not be powered purely through USB, and the player itself is functioning well.
 According to the power supply, a powered off player still consumed 0.18A.
 This explained how the battery got so discharged.